Each day several people Google “Is Rwanda Safe for Americans?”

 - You cannot purchase a concealed weapon here – most of the population has no weapon in their home as in the USA

-- We do not have weekly mass shootings as in the USA.
+- There are no weekly mass shootings like in the USA.

-- We have no organization that promotes weapon use.
+- There is no organization that promotes weapon use.

 - Gun Permits are rarely issued.